Washington Secondary Bike Path

 - You'll notice a slight incline of the path as you make your way west.
 You're treated to views of numerous old mill buildings and waterfalls as you gain elevation.

 - After crossing over a very high trestle near a large mill housing the Bradford Soap Works, keep an eye out for a restored caboose on your left.
 This is the Riverpoint section of West Warwick, a crossroads of walking trails including the West Warwick Riverwalk to your left and Riverpoint Park on your right.
 Note: Historic flooding in 2010 destroyed a pedestrian bridge close to the Providence Street end of the Riverwalk.
 For a longer walk, stay on the bike path until Factory Street, and turn left.
 The trail head is on the left, after the large bridge.

 - The path winds around the Arctic section of West Warwick, and while it is close to this commercial center, the path is mostly wooded as it makes its way to the Coventry town line.

 - Two more large river crossings are next, each offering great views of the Pawtuxet River.
-Between them is where the bike path crosses Laurel Avenue, not far from the homestead of General Nathanael Greene - second in command to George Washington in the Revolutionary War.
-There's also a new shade structure and canoe launch here.
+In a short distance you'll see a sign with access to the homestead of General Nathanael Greene - second in command to George Washington in the Revolutionary War.
+At the Laurel Avenue crossing, there's a shade structure and canoe launch.

 - More recreational diversions are possible as you continue riding into Coventry, first on the left is the town's Whipple Conservation area, with numerous walking trails.
 Next up is Paine Field and the Coventry Recreation Center.
 There are restrooms here, playgrounds for the kids and possibly a bite to eat if a ballgame is in progress and one of the concession stands is open.